 - Paying to the agency is easier than to a team of individual freelancers.
 The client just transfers the funds to the agency bank account and does no longer care about the amounts split between the team members - the agency admin or financial person does this instead.

 Logicify is registered as an Upwork agency, and we do offer all of the above benefits to our clients.
 We do bring our customer-centric and involved approach into every project we apply for.
 Have a project idea?
 Contact us directly or visit our Upwork profile, and we’ll get in touch.

 Cons of Hiring an Upwork Agency

-- As agencies are usually hired for long-term and expensive projects, client are facing higher risks too.
+- As agencies are usually hired for long-term and expensive projects, clients are facing higher risks too.
 To avoid losses or irreversible damages in the course of a longer project, clients are recommended to start their cooperation with a new agency by a short trial assignment.

 - When working with an agency, a client does not always articulate the requirements directly to the freelancers working on the project.
 In most cases, there is a manager in charge of transmitting the client’s vision to the dev team.
-So, the communication is made longer and somewhat more complicated.
+So, the communication process is longer and somewhat more complicated.

 However, if freelancers work per hourly rates, the client could usually track the work each team member accomplishes.

 - When hiring an agency, the client usually overpays for the management of the freelancers employed in it.
 While this makes the project a bit more expensive, yet saves time.
 This is up to the client to decide whether he/she prefers to pay extra money and hire an agency, or spend more time and neurons coordinating the work of individual freelancers.

 When Logicify team works on Upwork projects, we always strive to leverage our value and client resources.
 Before the project starts, we like all requirements defined and documented.
 Our cooperation is clear and transparent, with every team member’s responsibilities being visible to the client.
 Our progress on a project could be discussed with the client on regular stand-up and status calls.